openhab/openhab-addons/bundles/org.openhab.binding.wiz/README.md

 - WiZ Smart Plugs
 - Smart fans (with or without a dimmable light)

-_Note_ This binding was created for and tested on the full color with tunable white bulbs, however, users have reported success with other bulb types and plugs.
+**NOTE:** This binding was created for and tested on the full color with tunable white bulbs, however, users have reported success with other bulb types and plugs.

 ## Discovery